stavares843/echo-server-test/README.md

 We have 2 tests - the ones that are performed (`test_server.py`) on the source code (`echo_server.py`) and the ones (`test_server_exe.py`) that are performed directly on the executable

-# Requirements to run the tests locally on the source code: (macOS)
+# Requirements to run the tests locally on the source code: (macOS - I used macOS 13)
 - have Python3 installed
 - have `requests` module - `pip install requests`
 - cd to this repo
 - execute `python3 -m unittest discover -s . -p "test_server.py"`

-# Requirements to run the tests locally on the executable itself: (windows 11)
+# Requirements to run the tests locally on the executable itself: (Windows 11)
 - cd to this repo
 - execute the following command: `start-process echo_server` (this repo already has a signed executable with this name)
 - execute the following command: `python test_server_exe.py`